technqvi/SMartDataHub-DBToBigQuery/README.md

 # SMartDataHub-DBToBigQuery
 Ingest data from [PostgreSQL](https://www.postgresql.org/) database that stores  data for [SMartApp](https://github.com/technqvi/SMartApp)  to [BigQuery](https://cloud.google.com/bigquery?hl=en) by capturing every transaction in the database periodically to maintain data integrity and consistency between Source(PostgreSQL) and Target(BigQuery).
 Please review how it works as figure and description below.
-Primarily, there are 3 steps as described below
+Primarily, there are 2 steps the  as described below
 <img width="1214" alt="process" src="https://github.com/technqvi/SMartDataHub-DBToBigQuery/assets/38780060/d61faef2-d0c8-4830-a72c-60323dc13d07">
 ### 1#Identifying and Capturing All Changed Data in a Django Database
-### 2.1#Merge Solution To BigQuery
+### 2.1#Merge Solution To BigQuery (Sol1)
-### 2.2#Bigquery Storage-API Solution to BigQuery
+### 2.2#Bigquery Storage-API Solution to BigQuery(Sol2)